Explore our child and youth mental health and education services directory

 We know how overwhelming it can feel when searching for the right help.
-That’s why we’ve created this curated list of trusted professionals and services recommended by families and support networks who have been through the journey themselves.
+That’s why we’ve created this curated list of peer-recommended professionals, supports and services.
+These services have been shared with us by families and support networks who have been through the journey themselves.

 Disclaimer

-This referral list was accurate when it was last updated.
+This directory of child and youth mental health and education services was accurate when it was last updated.
 While we do our best to keep it current, services can change over time.
-We encourage you to contact each service directly to confirm availability, eligibility, and the type of support they provide.
+We encourage you to contact each service directly to confirm availability, eligibility, and whether the type of support they provide is a fit for your family.

-Finding the right professional can make all the difference in building resilience, improving wellbeing, and supporting positive life transitions.
+Finding the right support can make all the difference in building resilience, improving wellbeing, and supporting positive life transitions.
 Our referral directory connects you to:

 - Youth mental health services (including Child and Youth Mental Health Services and Headspace)